 Why are project metrics important?

 Project management metrics are an effective way to evaluate the progress of a project.
-Measuring your project progress against specific factors helps clarify in the management process.
+Measuring your project progress against specific factors helps clarify the management process.

 These metrics in project management can also help guide the objectives of a project, giving teams the ability to track performance and make improvements as needed.